citartec/TkMid/README.md

 -------
 Group boxes are used to group sliders, buttons and radio buttons.
 While unlock controls is selected you can drag these boxes over a layout you want to group and then press "recompute members" to create a group and use "recompute members" any time you want to add things to the group.
 You can also Duplicate groups.

+4.9 will now assign midi numbers as you build your scenes.
+This saves a lot of time when building.

 Requirements
 ------------